 Even small amounts can have serious effects on your performance, with the added problem that you are nearly always unaware of the situation.

-Whether you are operating models on any type or are responsible for organising the flying of models (as a competition CD or flight line organiser at a club event for instance) the best advice is not to drink alcohol at all.
-If you must drink it should be in moderation, bearing in mind the levels of alcohol that are considered appropriate to operate a motor vehicle.
+Whether you are operating models of any type or are responsible for organising the flying of models (as a competition CD or flight line organiser at a club event for instance) the best advice is not to drink alcohol at all.